Mplus

 Installing the Mplus Demo Version

-3. Follow the instructions given by the setup program.
+3. Follow the instructions given by the installer.

 Using the Mplus Demo Version